 You’ll see below that when I make dosa, I like to add a few extra ingredients to the batter.
 I add some besan/chickpea flour to make it a bit more crispy and a bit of sugar which gives the dosa a bit more of a brown color.

 You can stuff the dosas with spiced potatoes to make masala dosas!
 I made masala dosas for a girls lunch not too long ago and it was really fun!
 I served the masala dosas with sambar, coconut chutney and avial.
 I really need to share my instant pot aloo masala recipe with you guys soon.
 I just need to test it once more to get it just right!
 I tell you – there isn’t enough time in the day to recipe test, write these posts AND do laundry.
-At least, that’s what I tell my family 😉
+At least, that’s what I tell my family when they run out of socks to wear 😉

 You can also make Uttapam with this batter!